 How many days and how many hours you have during homeschool, is totally up to you.
 What best fits your child’s needs is what I go on.
 Some parents homeschool year around.
 My opinion is kids need a break from the learning, to process it.
 It doesn’t matter how you do it as long as you get it done according to your states required laws.

 Days Spent Homeschooling My Child

 The amount of days you choose on teaching your child is again, up to you.
-It doesn’t matter how you get the work done as long as it gets done in the amount of days according to your states required laws.
+It doesn’t matter how you get the work done as long as it gets done in the amount of days according to your state’s required laws.
 When you purchase your curriculum, it is designed for 36 weeks and 180 days.
 That is what most states require for attendance when you homeschool.
-There is curriculum that is set up for a 4 day week you can used if you are planning to attend a Co-op or used the last day of week for catch up day.
+There is curriculum that is set up for a 4-day week you can be used if you are planning to attend a Co-op or used the last day of week as catch up day.